mryusefi/Mobile-store/README.md

 # Phonenote-cpp
-This is a console Phonenote program with c++ (university project)
+This is a console simple and practical apllication for mobile store program with c++.
+(university project)